-- Secondly, the order must be unconditional.
-This mean that the debtor does not any option but to pay the amount stated on the bill of exchange.
+- Secondly, the order must be unconditional, and this means that the debtor does not any option but to pay the amount stated on the Bill of exchange.

-Now, let’s look at the people involved in a bill of exchange are:
+Now, let us look at the people involved in a bill of exchange are:

 The following are the participants involved in a Bill of Exchange.
-You might as well refer to them as the parties or terms used in bill of exchange.
+You might as well refer to them as the parties or terms used in the Bill of exchange.

-The Payee is person to whom the money is paid.
+The Payee is the person to whom the money is paid.
 He assumes the state of a beneficiary in the contract between the Drawer and the Drawee.
-Why is the payee the beneficiary of the bill of exchange transaction.
-This is because the drawee pays the money to the payee because the drawer is obligated to the payee.
-Obligated means that the drawer owes the payee, at the same time the drawee owes the drawer.
-The payee is the one who receives the amount that was ordered by the drawee to be paid by the drawee.
+Why is the Payee the beneficiary of the Bill of an exchange transaction?

 Importance Of A Bill Of Exchange